jwhittle933/adapter-app-api/README.md

 ### All Buildings
 `/buildings`
-This path return an Array of building names.
+This path returns an Array of building names.
 ```json
 [
 	"norton",